pimotte/nomic/README.md

 	punishment in the form of a non-negative point reduction of the defendants point.
 This reduction can be of 0 points.
 - The defendant is allowed to defend his actions and propose an alternative punishment in the form of a non-negative point reduction no larger than that of the prosecution.
-- The prosecution and jury may ask the defendant about his actions and the defendant is obliged to answer these questions to the best of his abilities.
+- The prosecution and jury may ask the defendant about his actions and the defendant should either answer these questions to the best of his abilities, or exercise his right to remain silent.
+Lying during a Trial is an offensive for which a player can be put on Trial.
 - After the jury has no more questions to ask, they will deliberate on the punishment.
 This punishment may not be a larger deduction than the prosecutor's proposal, nor may it be smaller than that of the defendant.
 - Deliberation of the punishment will happen in public in the GitHub issue, but the defendant and prosecutor are no